improving-minnesota/react-redux-workshop/labs/content/labs/03-routing.md

 ```

 * Finally, let's add the Navigation component while we're here.
-  * Let's import the **Navigation** component - Then add the component in side the "App" div
+  * Let's import the **Navigation** component - then add the component just inside the "App" div (but outside the "container" div)

 ```javascript
 import Navigation from './nav/Navigation';